-I. Certificates, Thank You letters and reports
+I. Certificates, thank you letters and reports

 Distribute certificates of participation to the participants, preferably already during the event or at the end of the event to reduce the costs.
-Such certificates shall be signed by the academic partner of the event, if possible.
-If there are more than one academic partner you can either opt for them all to sign or the leading partner to sign.
-Also, it is important to write a report of the event for the partners and sponsors, and remember to send thank you letters to them and to the speakers.
+Also it is important to write a report of the event for the partners and sponsors, and remember to send thank you letters to them and to the speakers.
 Remember that a report provided with pictures of the event will be extremely beneficial for fundraising in the future.

 II.
-Evaluation Form
+Participants Evaluation Form